arshaw/ghi-scoreboard/README.md

 Requires `aggregateComments:true`

-Number of *unique* users who have written a comment consisting solely of "+1" or :+1:.
+Number of *unique* users who have written a comment with a "+1" or :+1: in it.

 ##### plusScore